willmartin00/irwin/README.md

 # server
 Express server, to run:

+Navigate to /server directory

-npm install
+> npm install
-npm start
+> npm start

 # client
 React site, to run:

+Navigate to /client directory

-npm install
+> npm install
-npm start
+> npm start

+Both need to be running in order for project to work